humanprotocol/human-protocol/packages/apps/reputation-oracle/server/ENV.md

 ### The logging level for PostgreSQL operations (e.g., 'debug', 'info').
 Required
 POSTGRES_LOGGING=

 ### The site key for the hCaptcha service, used for client-side verification.
-Default: an empty string
+Required
-HCAPTCHA_SITE_KEY="an empty string"
+HCAPTCHA_SITE_KEY=

 ### The API key for the hCaptcha service, used for server-side verification and operations.
-Default: an empty string
+Required
-HCAPTCHA_API_KEY="an empty string"
+HCAPTCHA_API_KEY=

 ### The secret key for the hCaptcha service, used for server-side authentication.
-Default: an empty string
+Required
-HCAPTCHA_SECRET="an empty string"
+HCAPTCHA_SECRET=

 ### The URL for hCaptcha API endpoints used for protection and verification.
 Default: 'https://api.hcaptcha.com'
 HCAPTCHA_PROTECTION_URL="https://api.hcaptcha.com"